LeonardoC/MultivariatePBC4cip/README.md

-# PBC4cip
+# Multivariate PBC4cip
-PBC4cip is a machine learning classifier package based on contrast patterns used to handle class imbalance problems.
+Multivariate PBC4cip is a machine learning classifier package based on multivariate contrast patterns used to handle class imbalance problems.

 ## Built With